GedikEngin/Imecar/general/notes.md

 D: Dependency Inversion principle

-Recognised as one of the dominant and better practices when it comes to Object Oriented Programming (OOP).
+Recognized as one of the dominant and better practices when it comes to Object Oriented Programming (OOP).

 It focuses on improving the scalability, ease of maintenance, and reusability of a codebase.
 It achieves this by creating clear and isolated sections that can be improved individually as well as together.
 It focuses on creating a decoupled and modular codebase.

-**Single Responsibility Principle (SRP):**
+#### Single Responsibility Principle (SRP):

 SRP states that a class should only have one reason to change.

 A class should have one purpose/responsibility.
-As more unrelated functions and tasks are given to any one class, the complexity starts to increase making it harder to maintain the code and keep track of what is going on when the code is running or troubleshooting and has increased likelihood of error.
+As more unrelated functions and tasks are given to any one class, the complexity starts to increase making it harder to maintain the code and keep track of what is going on when the code is running or troubleshooting and has an increased likelihood of error.
 If one class is performing multiple tasks, it may start limiting or affecting concurrent tasks it is responsible for.

-Open/Closed Principle (OCP):
+#### Open/Closed Principle (OCP):

-Entity within the code, such as classes, functions and modules [see dictionary] should be written in a manner that allows you to add new functionality to it, without having to change the existing code.
+Entities within the code, such as classes, functions and modules [see dictionary] should be written in a manner that allows you to add new functionality to it, without having to change the existing code.

 This could be done using inheritance in OOP or abstract classes and interfaces [see dictionary].
 However, modifying existing code risks breaking code that already works and might affect the operations of the system.

 This does not mean you are unable to go back to the previous code to optimize, bugfix and refactor it for ease of maintenance.
 It refers to maintaining stability within the codebase.

-Liskov Substitution Principle (LSP):
+#### Liskov Substitution Principle (LSP):

 A superclass can be replaced with objects its subclasses have.

 A superclass should be able to take in parameters and values from subclasses that are inheriting from it without breaking or having any issues.
-If the subclasses cannot be used as a drop-in replacement it can lead to unexpected behaviour and bugs within the code.
+If the subclasses cannot be used as a drop-in replacement it can lead to unexpected behavior and bugs within the code.

 The subclasses should be able to handle and work with any operation/task expected of the parent class they are inheriting from.
-This principle makes it so fundamental behaviours stay consistent throughout the class tree.
-Subclasses will maintain the same behaviour as its parent class.
+This principle makes it so fundamental behaviors stay consistent throughout the class tree.
+Subclasses will maintain the same behavior as its parent class.

 An example would be having a Vehicle class, with speed, value, and passenger seating.
 Then there can be subclasses such as Car and Bus.
 The car takes in speed, value and passenger, and can have an additional parameter like a sports car (bool).
 Bus then can take speed, value, passengers, and the number of standing passengers.
 Both subclasses can be passed into the parent class and still have the main constructing parameters which would make them suitable for a drop-in.

-Interface Segregation Principle (ISP):
+#### Interface Segregation Principle (ISP):

 Clients (classes, modules, functions) should not be forced to depend upon interfaces/functions they do not use.